dektrium/yii2-user/docs/installation.md

 Installation
 ============

 This document will guide you through the process of installing Yii2-user using **composer**.
 Installation is a quick and easy three-step process.

 Step 1: Download Yii2-user using composer
 -----------------------------------------

-Add `"dektrium/yii2-user": "0.9.*@dev"` to the require section of your **composer.json** file.
-And run `composer update` to download and install Yii2-user.
+Add `"dektrium/yii2-user": "0.9.*@dev"` to the require section of your **composer.json** file and run `composer update` to download and install Yii2-user.

 Step 2: Configure your application
 ------------------------------------